Deaths confirmed in Tonga after devastating volcano eruption | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The "unprecedented" volcanic eruption in Tonga generated tsunami waves of up to 15 meters (close to 50 feet) on some of the nation's many islands.
-Relief efforts remain hampered by damaged communication lines.
+Tonga's government released its first statement on the extent of damage on the country's islands.
+An "unprecedented" volcanic eruption in Tonga generated tsunami waves of up to 15 meters (close to 50 feet).

+Images provided by the New Zealand Defense Force showed the initial extent of damage in Tonga — with buildings severely damaged and gray ash covering the ground

+Officials in Tonga confirmed that at least three people have died following Saturday's massive volcanic eruption and tsunami in the government's first statement since the catastrophe.

-A closed airport and lack of communication have continued to hinder international relief measures on the Pacific island nation of Tonga after Saturday's massive volcanic eruption and tsunami, even as significant damage was reported along the western coast of the country’s main island on Tuesday.
+A closed airport and lack of communication have continued to hinder international relief measures on the Pacific island nation, even as significant damage was reported along the western coast of the country’s main island on Tuesday.

 Tonga officials said three deaths were confirmed so far.